juju-solutions/matrix/README.md

     will be logged, with stderr being logged as errors.

-In either case, the load generator will be called after the model has been deployed and settled out.
-It should run indefinitely and do whatever it needs to to generate some form of load that can assure that the system as a whole is functioning properly.
+In either case, the load generator will be called after the model has been deployed and has settled out.
+It should run indefinitely, continually generating a reasonable amount of load sufficient to assure that the system as a whole is functioning properly.
 If the function returns or the executable terminates, it will be considered a test failure.
 Otherwise, it will be terminated automatically once the